cesar-rgon/desktop-app-installer/README.md

   # ...
   ```
   Considerations:
-  * The filename must be identically (case-sensitive) to the application name defined in [applicationList](./etc/applicationList) file.
+  * The filename must be identically (case-sensitive) to the application name defined in [applicationList][applicationList] file.

 2. Add neccessary commands at the end of the file to add the repository
   Considerations:
   * No need to use 'sudo' in commands because the subscript will be executed as root user.
   * Use common variables supplied by main script as needed.
-  * If commands need to use a key file, it should be placed in [keys](./third-party-repo/keys) folder.
+  * If commands need to use a key file, it should be placed in [keys][keys] folder.
   * This script must be non-interactive, this means, no echo to monitor, no read from keyboard, no wait confirmation.

 ---